Andrew Vaughn Player Props: White Sox vs. Phillies

-The Chicago White Sox, including Andrew Vaughn (batting .278 in his past 10 games, with three doubles, eight walks and five RBI), take on starting pitcher Bailey Falter and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+On Wednesday, Andrew Vaughn (.278 batting average in his past 10 games, with three doubles, five walks and five RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 2:10 PM ET.

+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Andrew Vaughn Game Info & Props vs. the Phillies